numbas/editor-docs/source/question/reference.rst

 Click on the status stamp to give feedback about the quality of an question, after test running it.
 The options are listed in descending order of "suitability for use":

-* **Ready to use** - this question is of sufficient quality to give to students.
+* :guilabel:`Ready to use` - this question is of sufficient quality to give to students.
-* **Should not be used** - this question works, but you deprecate its use - for example, if it's not intended for use by students, or there's a better version elsewhere.
+* :guilabel:`Should not be used` - this question works, but you deprecate its use - for example, if it's not intended for use by students, or there's a better version elsewhere.
-* **Has some problems** - this question works, but has some problems which mean it's not ready for use by students - for example, the question is incomplete, or changes need to be made to the text.
+* :guilabel:`Has some problems` - this question works, but has some problems which mean it's not ready for use by students - for example, the question is incomplete, or changes need to be made to the text.
   Further work is needed before this question can be given to students.
-* **Doesn't work** - this question doesn't even run!
+* :guilabel:`Doesn't work` - this question doesn't even run!
-* **Needs to be tested** - this question looks alright to me, but it should be checked thoroughly before being used.
+* :guilabel:`Needs to be tested` - this question looks alright to me, but it should be checked thoroughly before being used.

 On the left of the screen are :ref:`question-admin-controls` and labels for each of the editing tabs.